rpede/MobileProgramming24/_interactivity/quiz.md

 Upgrade the app to support multiple quizzes.
 You probably need a different widget to allow the user to select a quiz.

-If you lack creativity to come om with additional quizzes then you can always ask ChatGTP.
+If you lack creativity to come up with additional quizzes then you can always ask ChatGTP.